Obsessive Compulsive Disorder (OCD)

 • Delusional

-As OCD symptoms are often connected to childhood trauma, depression and anxiety, signs very much looks similar to those suffering from autism and addiction.
-Young people with OCD may have limited interests and may be completely absorbed in a particular activity, so that almost nothing else is paid attention to.
-This can be associated with repetitive behavior patterns.
+As OCD symptoms are often connected to childhood trauma, depression and anxiety, signs very much look similar to those who have autism and addiction.
+Young people with OCD may have limited interests and may be wholly absorbed in a particular activity so that almost nothing else is paid attention to.
+This can be associated with repetitive behaviour patterns.
 Young people also often have difficulty with sudden changes.

 Treatment of Obsessive Compulsive Disorders